In response to the COVID-19 pandemic, this event has been cancelled.

 The date has been set for SHIFT 2020!

 Conferences are a great place to make meaningful professional connections that can extend beyond your graduate life.
-Campus staff, faculty, presenters and employers will be onsite, to share their wisdom and career paths during our Concurrent Workshops, Career Stories Session and Networking Lunch.
+Campus staff, faculty and presenters will be onsite to share their wisdom and career paths during our Concurrent Workshops, and Interactive Keynote Presentation during Lunch.

 Whether you are just beginning to think about what comes next, wanting to kick-start or energize some career action, there is something for you at SHIFT!
 We have a great roster of dynamic and passionate experts who have some fresh ideas about how to make the most of your graduate education.